visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 3. Is its post type enabled in Settings -> Search?
 4. Is the correct filter selected on the search page?
 5. Has the search index been rebuilt or updated?
-6. For Documents, is the uploaded file a PDF?
+6. For Documents, is the uploaded file a supported PDF or DOCX file?
 7. For PDFs, does the PDF contain selectable text?
-8. Does the Document show a PDF issue label?
+8. Does the Document show a PDF or DOCX issue label?
 9. Are the search terms too short or listed as stopwords?
 10. Is the expected phrase configured as an exact phrase or keyword if needed?